foc-me/local-indexed/readme.md

     ```

 * <a id="LDBCollection.drop">LDBCollection\<T>.drop(): boolean</a>
-    * return `boolean`: true if store does not exists
+    * return `boolean`: true if store does not exist

-    delete store object
+    Delete store object.

     ```javascript
     import localIndexed from "@focme/local-indexed"